-This chapter gives you brief descriptions of each mainboard drivers and applications.
-You must install VIA chipset drivers first before installing other drivers such as audio or VGA drivers.
+This chapter gives you brief descriptions of each mainboard driver and application.
+You must install the VIA chipset drivers first before installing other drivers such as audio or VGA drivers.
 The applications will only function correctly if the necessary drivers are already installed.